Robert Crumb

 Shop

-Robert Dennis Crumb, often credited simply as R. Crumb (born August 30, 1943, in Philadelphia, Pennsylvania) is a U.S. artist and illustrator recognized for the distinctive style of his drawings and his critical, satirical, subversive view of the American mainstream.
-He currently lives in France.
+Robert Dennis Crumb (born August 30, 1943) — known as R. Crumb — is an American artist and illustrator recognized for the distinctive style of his drawings and his critical, satirical, subversive view of the American mainstream.

 Personal tools